gurmxn08/Induction-/README.md

 - Overall, the third day at GNDEC College was very informative and enriching.
 The sessions conducted by both speakers provided us with knowledge, inspiration, and a deeper understanding of academic as well as real-life topics.
  # Day 4 at Gndec college
- - On the 4th day, we went to college at 9:30 a.m.
+ - On the 4th day which was on 4th August 2025 (Monday), we went to college at 9:30 a.m.
 At that time, there was a P2P class with our seniors.
 The class was very good, and our seniors explained everything to us in a very effective manner.

 - At 10:30 a.m., there was another class of English conducted by Manjot Mam.
 She asked us to give our introductions.
 The class lasted for approximately one hour.
 After that, there was a break of one hour until 12:30 p.m.